robertwenner/comics/doc/social.md

 The `Comic::Social::...` modules post today's comic for each language on social networks.

-If you have multiple comics for today, e.g., one only in English and one only in German, the social media code will post both.
+If you have multiple comics for today, for example, one only in English and one only in German, the social media code will post all.

 Some social networks are more painful to automate than others, in particular Facebook.
 (I hate Facebook, for various reasons, and their finicky API did not help.)
 Because of that only easy social networks are supported.
 For everything else, create a [RSS Feed](outputs.md#Comic::Out::Feed) and hook it up to a free [Zapier](https://zapier.com) account to spread the joy.

+All `Comic::Social::...` configuration must be within the `Social` object.

 ## `Comic::Social::Reddit`